News: Imatest 2021.2 1D Fourier spectrum plots have been added to Cross-sections. QR or bar codes can be read in the Rectangle analysis.

 The window shows the uncropped image in its original brightness (unless it was changed in a previous run).
 The file name is at the top and a control area is on the left.
 There are several things you can do prior to performing one of the image analyses.

 Here is an image shown zoomed in and lightened where pixels with a level is under 4 (of 255) are shown in blue and over 252 are shown in red.
 The zoom remains unchanged while Cross section, Rectangle/Eyedropper and other operations are performed.
 Click Full view (zoom out) to view the entire image.

 Pressing X-Cross section or Y-Cross section in the Cross section panel turns on cross-hairs for selecting a horizontal or vertical cross section.
 You simply need to click on a point in the image to select the desired cross section, which will be contained inside a pair of red lines (vertical, left of center, in the image below).
 Dragging the mouse has no effect in Cross section mode.
-Click on a point outside the image (but not on an active button or text) to turn off the cross-hairs and return to normal mode.
+Click on a point outside the image (but not on an active button or text) or press esc to turn off the cross-hairs and return to normal mode.
 Note that most buttons are disabled or made invisible when Cross section mode is active.
 You need to make settings prior to pressing X or Y-Cross section.
 (Or course you can always change settings.)